viroth2550/thchat/README.md

 ### Support or Contact

-Having trouble with Pages? [contact support](mailto:support@thchat.stream) and we’ll help you sort it out.
+Having trouble with THChat? [contact support](mailto:support@thchat.stream) and we’ll help you sort it out.